Tree Stump Removal & Grinding Costs Explained (2026 Guide)

 🧰 DIY vs. Professional Stump Removal

-• Great for small, isolated stumps
+• Pros: lower upfront cost, good for small isolated stumps

 🌱 Tree Root Removal – Is It Extra?